eti-p-doray/FeCl/README.md

 Instructions:

 To install the Matlab API from pre-compiled binaries, download from [releases](https://github.com/eti-p-doray/FeCl/releases) and add the project to your Matlab path or move the project in your Matlab directory. <br/>
-Currently, the toolbox is built for the following architectures<br/>
+The toolbox is built for the following architectures<br/>
 * win64
 * maci64
 * glnxa64